ciarasastre/FYP/README.md

 def latex(): This class is run by the proto1.py python file.
 It manages converting the JSON to LaTeX.
 It opens the JSON file</br>
             stores the information into variables.
 These variables are put through a series of LaTeX rules for example :</br>
             book.preamble.append(Command('title', title_name))</br>
-            This takes the title name the user input, into the title of the LaTeX PDF book.</br>
+            This takes the title name the user input, into the title of the LaTeX PDF book.
+As well as the images.</br>
             This code also generates a PDf and Tex file.</br>

 @app.route("/")</br>
 def hello(): This along with the other classes are just rendering the HTML templates.
 Using return render_template("webpageproto1.html")</br>